 - Letter of Intent Due Date(s): 30 days prior to the application due date

 The PD/PI should be an established investigator in the scientific area in which the application is targeted and capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
 The PD/PI will be responsible for the selection and appointment of trainees to the approved research training program, and for the overall direction, management, administration, and evaluation of the program.
 The PD/PI will be expected to monitor and assess the program and submit all documents and reports as required.
-The PD/PI has responsibility for the day to day administration of the program and is responsible for appointing members of the Advisory Committee (when applicable), and considering their recommendations for determination of the appropriate allotment of funds.
+The PD/PI has responsibility for the day to day administration of the program and is responsible for appointing members of the Advisory Committee (when applicable), using their recommendations to determine the appropriate allotment of funds.

 For programs that propose to have multiple PDs/PIs, at least one should be an established investigator in the scientific area in which the application is targeted and capable of providing both administrative and scientific leadership to the development and implementation of the proposed program.
 Additional PDs/PIs may be included to achieve the training goals.
 Any of the PDs/PIs may serve as the contact PD/PI.
 Applicants are encouraged to clearly delineate the roles of the different PD/PIs.